delashu/delashu.github.io/bigdat/dl.md

 ```python
 shap_img = shap.image_plot(sv, test_flow[0][0], show = False)
 ```
-The below image is output:
+The below image is output.
+The shapley values are found along the x axis.
+The values are colored such that the colors attribute distinct parts of the image to classify each bug type:
 ![shap plot](shap.png)

- The shapley values are found along the x axis.
-The values are colored such that the colors attribute distinct parts of the image to classify each bug type.